Canardoux/flutter_sound/doc/player.md

 *Dart definition (prototype) :*
 ```
-Future<void> setAudioFocus(Focus focus)
+Future<void> setAudioFocus({AudioFocus focus, Set<AudioFlags> audioFlags})
 ```

 ### `focus:` parameter possible values are
-- Focus.requestFocus (request focus, but do not do anything special with others App)
+- AudioFocus.requestFocus (request focus, but do not do anything special with others App)
-- Focus.requestFocusAndStopOthers (your app will have **exclusive use** of the output audio)
+- AudioFocus.requestFocusAndStopOthers (your app will have **exclusive use** of the output audio)
-- Focus.requestFocusAndDuckOthers (if another App like Spotify use the output audio, its volume will be **lowered**)
+- AudioFocus.requestFocusAndDuckOthers (if another App like Spotify use the output audio, its volume will be **lowered**)
-- Focus.requestFocusAndKeepOthers (your App will play sound **above** others App)
+- AudioFocus.requestFocusAndKeepOthers (your App will play sound **above** others App)
+- AudioFocus.requestFocusAndInterruptSpokenAudioAndMixWithOthers
-- Focus.abandonFocus (Your App will not have anymore the audio focus)
+- AudioFocus.abandonFocus (Your App will not have anymore the audio focus)

 ### `AudioFlags` are a set of optional flags :